ComNets-Bremen/ops-on-the-bench/Predictions/README.md

 **Model Deployment in Django Environment**

-The sample local build of OOTB in Django can be found [here](./OOTB/OOTB_DjangoModel/).
-All the necessary templates are linked to allow the user to upload the configuration file and trigger the model to predict the resources required by the simulation of the uploaded configuration.
+Respective changes are made to views.py in the NewSimWizard class by adding a predict a method that takes in the uploaded configuration file and the selected run configuration.
+Then parsing of the configuration file to extract required parameters is done and predictions are displayed.
+To display the predicted results of the simulation minor chnages were made to the exisitng template by creating a form as a the third step.

 The instances of models and scaling functions are unpickled using the Python's pickle in the Django views.py file, as can be seen [here](./OOTB/OOTB_DjangoModel/OOTB/views.py#L167) and are used to predict the target resources.
 As the trained models are custom estimators, their implementation is added to the Django in the manage.py file before the main method as can be seen [here](./OOTB/OOTB_DjangoModel/manage.py#L22).
-This makes the Django aware to create instances of these custom estimators.
+This makes the Django aware of this to create instances of these custom estimators.

+**Enabling Cronjob to Update Redis Queue**

+For the purpose of having an efficient mechanism to handle simulation jobs on redis queue such that simulation will have enough resources on the server required for its execution and gets picked up by the worker on that server.
+To enable this a python script was written which contains commands to retrieve server resource information, calculate the total resources used by the ongoing simulations and then finds the avaiable respources on the server.
+Then this information is used to shuffle the redis queue accordingly to keep the next suitable queued job at the front.
+The procedure followed for these steps can be found in this Python script.
+And this script has to run automatically as a cronjob.

 **Project Summary**